fChristenson/the-question-in-question/src/chapters/development_practices/page_000.md

 at the team level most developers are focusing on quick results, which very naturally means no upfront design, just start coding.
-At a meta level it is still common that managers want some high level system design so things like architecture, security and of course cost of the system can be considered.
+At a macro level it is still common that managers want some high level system design so things like architecture, security and of course cost of the system can be considered.